stadium-software/repeater-datagrid/README.md

 ![](images/AllControls.png)

 ### Container
+A *Container* is the wrapper for all DataGrid controls
 1. Drag a *Container* control to the page and give it a suitable name (e.g. DataGridContainer)
 3. Add a class of your choice to the control *Classes* property to uniquely identify the control in the application (e.g. server-side-datagrid)

 ### Grid
+A *Grid* control will create the DataGrid rows and columns
 1. Drag a *Grid* control into the *Container* control

 ### Repeater
+A *Repeater* control will contain the data (rows) in the DataGrid
 1. Drag a *Repeater* control into the *Grid* control
 2. Assign the "DataSet" *Type* to the *Repeater* *ListItem Type* property

 ![](images/RepeaterListItemType.png)

 ### Labels
+*Label* controls in the *Repeater* represent the columns in the DataGrid
-1. For each field in your DataSet
+1. For each column (field) in your DataSet
    1. Drag a *Label* control into the *Repeater*
    2. Name the *Label* "*ColumnName*Label"
-   3. In the *Label* *Text* property, select the corresponding ListItem property in the dropdown (see screenshot below)
+   3. In the *Label* *Text* property, select the corresponding *Repeater ListItem* property in the dropdown (see screenshot below)
    4. Set the *Visible* property of the *Label* to "false" to hide the column

 ![](images/BindingControlsToRepeater.png)